SaiDarshan2003/Experiment-9/README.md

 # Insert an element in an Array

 ## Aim:
-  To write a Java program to create a method to calculate power of a number raised to other.
+  To write a Java program to insert an element in an Array.

 ## Algorithm